Cod-e-Codes/test-repo/README.md

 **This release requires thorough testing** - it includes significant new functionality including plugin system, end-to-end encryption, enhanced security features, and Docker improvements.
 Please report any issues or provide feedback through GitHub Issues or Discussions.

+### Security Advisory

+**Important**: The initial `v0.2.0-beta.1` release contained Zip Slip vulnerabilities in the plugin manager (CWE-22).
+These have been fixed in the source code but are present in the pre-built binaries.

+**Affected**: Plugin archive extraction in `v0.2.0-beta.1` binaries **Fixed**: Source code updated with path validation to prevent directory traversal attacks **Recommendation**: Build from source or wait for `v0.2.0-beta.2` release

+The vulnerabilities were in `plugin/manager/manager.go` and affected ZIP and TAR.GZ archive extraction.
+Malicious plugin archives could potentially write files outside the intended plugin directory.
+The fix adds comprehensive path validation to prevent directory traversal attacks.

 > [!IMPORTANT]
 > This is a beta release with significant new functionality that requires thorough testing.
 The plugin system, end-to-end encryption, and security features are new and may have edge cases or compatibility issues.
 Please test extensively and report any problems in [GitHub Issues](https://github.com/Cod-e-Codes/marchat/issues) or share feedback in [GitHub Discussions](https://github.com/Cod-e-Codes/marchat/discussions).